TheBestTvarynka/tbt/content/posts/announcing-crypto-helper-0.16/index.md

 ![](./creation-example.gif)

 Sometimes you need to create more than one node at a time.
 For example, when you want to move one sub-tree from one place to another inside the tree.
 The current implementation allows it, but with the help of a small workaround.
-Still, you can achieve the result by copying the sub-tree, deleting it, and then inserting it in the needed place by creating a new sub-tree from raw (copied) data.
+Still, you can achieve the result by copying the sub-tree, deleting it, and then inserting it in the needed place by creating a new sub-tree from raw (hex/base64) data.
 Example:

 ![](./sub-tree-moving-example.gif)